springernature/frontend-playbook/css/how-we-write-css.md

 A summary of the different levels and their purpose:

 #### Settings
-Contains all **global** SASS variables for your project e.g. colors, fonts, media queries.
+Contains all **global** SASS variables ([see Sass naming](https://github.com/springernature/frontend-toolkits/pull/577#issuecomment-930092088)) for your project e.g. colors, fonts, media queries.

 #### Functions
 Contains all **global** SASS functions e.g. em calculation, unit stripping.